I woke up this morning in a strange state:

 It begins as the slow motion vertigo aspects shift into a snap mode.
-In this mode, body movementments seem to happen instantly without effort.
+In this mode, body movements seem to happen instantly without effort.
 I’d decide to stand up.
 Snap, I was instantly and effortless up.

 Soon to follow was a horrible combination much like drunkenness and motion sickness times two.

-Night Blooming Jasmine has a very pleasant fragrance.
+Night Blooming Jasmine has a pleasant fragrance.
 But the pleasant, whimsical and interesting upside just isn’t worth the horrible downside.